JemEncode/Rimworld.Mod.Recycle/README.md

 # Rimworld.Mod.Recycle
-Recycle apparel &amp; weapons back to 25% of original raw materials.
+Recycle apparel &amp; weapons back to 25% of original raw materials.<br>
 Please ignore this error: Config error in Weapon_GrenadeEMP: has smeltProducts but has smeltable=false